-Government servant or retired Govt. servant to present the case on his behalf subject to the conditions laid down in clause (8) of rule 20.
+9.1.4 The government servant may either appear himself in person before the Inquiring authority or may take the assistance of any other Government servant or retired Govt. servant to present the case on his behalf subject to the conditions laid down in clause (8) of rule 20.

-- 9.2 The manner in which such an inquiry officer has to conduct the inquiry and submit his report to the competent authority is dealt within rule 20 (23).
-A format is prescribed for submission of Enquiry Officer's report in Govt.
-Circular Memo No. 56183/ Ser-c 799 GAD dt 15-10-1999. - 10.1 On receipt of inquiry report, disciplinary authority shall first see whether it conforms to the check list prescribed in Govt.
-Circular Memo No. 209227 Ser-c/99 GAD dt.
-28-9-99, and take action as per rule 21, and instruction in Govt.
-U.O.
-Note No. 11107/ Ser-c/99 GAD. dt.
-1-3-99. - 10.1 (a) When it is proposed to award a major penalty he shall furnish a copy of inquiry officers report to the person charged and allow a reasonable time not exceeding one month to submit his further representation, if any, on inquiry officers report, vide rule 21 (4), However if the gravity of the charged held proved warrants only minor Penalty, it may be awarded straightaway. - There is no need to give any opportunity to the charged officer to make a representation against the penalty proposed to be imposed, in view of Art.
-311 (2) of the Constitution as amended by the 42nd amendment Act 1976 to the constitution of India. - 10.3 Where the authority to impose the punishment is the State Government, it is necessary, before passing an order, to consult the AP Public Service Commission, in the cases mentioned in Govt.
-Memo No. 32667/98-99 dt.
-3.5.99.
-With a view to hastening the process of finalization of cases, Government ordered that the department should forward the proposals to the APPSC in complete shape including information on all the items referred to in the check list appended to Govt.
+9.2 The manner in which such an inquiry officer has to conduct the inquiry and submit his report to the competent authority is dealt within rule 20 (23).
+He may also recommend penalty proposed to be imposed on the delinquent officer.

+10.1 on receipt of inquiry report, disciplinary authority shall first furnish a copy of inquiry officer's report to the person charged and allow a reasonable time not exceeding one month, to submit his further representation, if any, on inquiry officer's report, vide Rule 21(4).

+10.2 There is no need to give any opportunity to the charged officer to make a representation against the penalty proposed to be imposed, in view of Art.
+311 (2) of the Constitution as amended by the 42nd amendment Act 1976 to the constitution of India.

+10.3 Where the authority to impose the punishment is the State Government, it is necessary, before passing an order, to consult the TG Public Service Commission.
+With a view to hastening the process of finalization of cases, Government ordered that the department should forward the proposals to the TGPSC in complete shape including information on all the items referred to in the check list appended to Govt.
 Memo No. 655/ Ser.
 C/99-1 GAD dt.
 17.8.90.
 A copy of the letter of the Public Service Commission containing its advice, may, if applied, be supplied to the accused Government servant.
 Where such advice has not been accepted, a brief statement or the reasons for such non-acceptance shall be furnished to the Government servant concerned along with a copy of the case, vide rule 44.
-As instructed in Govt.
-U.O.
-Note No.43946/Ser-c/2000-3 GAD. dt.
-12-10-2000 consultation with APPSC, is not necessary before a major penalty is imposed on those who are convicted in a Court of Law or Special Courts for Special Police Establishment and ACB Cases.

-- The final order containing the decision of the authority competent to impose the penalty, should be a self contained speaking order.
+10.4 The final order containing the decision of the authority competent to impose the penalty, should be a self - contained speaking order.
 Even where the order is passed by the Government, the order should set out briefly the relevant facts, findings, advice of the Commission and Government's decision thereon.
 It should be signed by an officer authorized to sign orders on behalf of the Government.
-Such an order should be communicated to the accused Government servant and his acknowledgment in token of having received it, should be obtained and kept on record. - 10.5 The following types of cases may merit action for imposing one of the major penalties.
-These are meant for guidance and not to be treated as yard stick for imposing a major penalty. - 10.5.1 Cases in which there is a reasonable ground to believe that a penal offence has been committed by a Government servant but the evidence forthcoming is not sufficient for prosecution in a court of law eg., - 10.5.2 Possession of Disproportionate assets. - 10.5.3 Obtaining or attempting to obtain illegal gratification. - 10.5.4 Misappropriation of Government property, money, stores. - 10.5.5 Obtaining or attempting to obtain any valuable thing or pecuniary advantage without consideration or for a consideration which is not adequate.
+Such an order should be communicated to the accused Government servant and his acknowledgment in token of having received it, should be obtained and kept on record.

+10.5 The following types of cases may merit action for imposing one of the major penalties.
+These are meant for guidance and not to be treated as yard stick for imposing a major penalty.

+10.5.1 Cases in which there is a reasonable ground to believe that a penal offence has been committed by a Government servant but the evidence forthcoming is not sufficient for prosecution in a court of law eg.,

+10.5.2 Possession of Disproportionate assets.

+10.5.3 Obtaining or attempting to obtain illegal gratification.

+10.5.4 Misappropriation of Government property, money, stores.

+10.5.5 Obtaining or attempting to obtain any valuable thing or pecuniary advantage without consideration or for a consideration which is not adequate.